 Because the mouth is a region where changes can be easily seen, oral cancer can be detected in its early stages.
-Performing a self examination regularly will help in the early recognition and detection of oral cancer, and increase the chance for cure.
+Performing a self examination regularly will help in the early recognition and detection of oral cancer while increasing the chance for curing oral cancer.

 Factors That May Cause Cancer